Our summer program begins on June 11 this year. Camp activities: 9:00a.m. until 4:00p.m. Extended Hours: 7:00a.m. until 5:45p.m.

 We’ve combined the best of two of our most popular camp weeks!
-Campers will explore animal tracks while studying the indigenous birds of Indiana.
+Campers will explore animal tracks while studying indigenous birds of Indiana

-A perennial favorite!
-Campers will learn a wide variety of different games, including card games, dice games, board games and video games during this gaming extravaganza!
+A favorite for many!
+Campers will learn a wide variety of different games, including, card games, dice games, board games, and video games, during this gaming extravaganza!

 Campers will re-purpose trash and recycling items to create a variety of truly original art projects, including musical instruments!

 Together, campers will explore the basics of theater, film, and television, and the history of entertainment in the American culture.
 We may visit art galleries, take in a movie, view a documentary, or watch a live band perform.